MichelePiot/Mobile-Xbox-Store-Update-/README.md

 The current user interface is simplistic yet disregards one of Microsoft's key features: current sales or deals.

 In my design, Microsoft would highlight their current sales or any games on a deal or price drop.
 This mimics the current dashboard on the Xbox itself.
-I find this to be a pivitol aspect missing from the Microsoft dashboard within the Xbox applicaiton.
+I find this to be a pivitol aspect missing from the Microsoft dashboard within the Xbox application.

-Current applicaiton dashboard:
+Current application dashboard:

 ![](https://github.com/MichelePiot/Mobile-Xbox-Store-Update-/blob/master/ProjectFiles/OriginalMobilXbox.PNG)